Tu Lan Cave Expedition Tour

 Campsites on the tour

-The average temperature in winter is around 15 to 18 degrees, and in summer from 30 to 38 degrees Celsius.
-Customers are provided with warm sleeping bags in winter or portable fans in the summer months to use in your tents.
+Average temperatures range from 15–18°C in winter and 30–38°C in summer.
+To ensure a comfortable sleep, we provide warm sleeping bags during the winter and portable fans for your tent during the summer months.
 You can find out more details about "unique campsites on Tu Lan expedition tour" here.

 Read more